Information and guidance on conducting exams – including regulations, question papers and stationery, unforeseen circumstances and malpractice.

 It is important to note that if centres make entries later than one working week prior to the exam date it may not be possible to send you hard copy question papers in time for the exam.

-Please be aware of the published entry closing dates to ensure smooth delivery of materials to your centre.
+Please be aware of the published entry and dispatch deadlines to ensure smooth delivery of materials to your centre.

-Exams stationery is non-confidential materials.
+Exams stationery material is non-confidential.
 Exams stationery dispatch includes:

-• S1 plastic sack to return the scripts in
+- S1 plastic sacks to return the scripts in

 Depending on the subjects centres make entries for, additional stationery may be sent if required.
 This may include: